Villa Windsor

-4 route du Champ d'Entraînement, also known as the Villa Windsor, is a historic villa in the 16th arrondissement of Paris, within the northwest section of the Bois de Boulogne, close to the southern edge of Neuilly-sur-Seine.
-The house is owned by the city of Paris and leased to the family of Mohamed Al-Fayed.
-Until 1986, it was the Paris home of the Duke and Duchess of Windsor.
+4 route du Champ d'Entraînement, also known as Villa Windsor, is a historic villa in the 16th arrondissement of Paris, France.
+It is located within the northwest section of the Bois de Boulogne, close to the southern edge of Neuilly-sur-Seine.
+It was the main residence of the Duke and Duchess of Windsor from 1953 until the Duke's death in 1972, and the Duchess continued to live there until she died in 1986.

 Early history

-Originally named Château Le Bois, the villa is a classical 19th-century building of fourteen rooms, surrounded by a large tree-filled garden.
-It was built around 1860 and once owned by the Renault family.
-The French government sequestered the property after World War II, and Charles de Gaulle occupied the house in the late 1940s.
+Originally named Château Le Bois, the villa is a French Neoclassical-style building of fourteen rooms and is surrounded by a large tree-filled garden.
+It was built from 1928 to 1929 by the French architect Roger Bouvard (1875–1961) for Henri Lillaz.
+The government sequestered the property subsequent to the Liberation of Paris in 1944, after which General Charles de Gaulle and his family occupied the house until 1946.

 Home of the Duke and Duchess of Windsor

 Following Edward VIII's abdication as King-Emperor in 1936, he was created Duke of Windsor by King George VI in 1937.
 The Duke married Wallis Simpson on 3 June 1937 at the Château de Candé in France, and she became known as the Duchess of Windsor at that point.

-The villa at 4 route du Champ d'Entraînement was leased to the Windsors by the city of Paris at a nominal rent from 1952 to 1986.
-Maison Jansen, the Paris decorating concern, redid the home under the supervision of the Duchess.
-The Duke and Duchess both died in the house, in 1972 and 1986, respectively.
+The villa at 4 route du Champ d'Entraînement was leased to the Windsors by the City of Paris in 1953 at a nominal rent.
+Maison Jansen, the Parisian decorating firm, refurbished the home under the supervision of the Duchess.
+The Duke and Duchess both died at the house, in 1972 and 1986 respectively.

-In 1952, the Windsors bought a country home, the Moulin de la Tuilerie, in Gif-sur-Yvette, southwest of Paris, where they spent most weekends and summer holidays.
+While the villa served as their main residence, the Windsors also owned a country house (Moulin de la Tuilerie), where they spent most weekends and summer holidays.
+That property is located in Gif-sur-Yvette, southwest of Paris.

-Before and after World War II, the Duke and Duchess had lived in a rented villa, the Château de la Croë at Cap d'Antibes on the French Riviera.
+Before World War II and for a period thereafter, the Duke and Duchess had lived in a rented villa (Château de la Croë) at the Cap d'Antibes on the French Riviera.

 Residence of Mohamed Al-Fayed

-When the Duchess died in 1986, the house was returned to the city of Paris.
+After the Duchess of Windsor's death in April 1986, the house was returned to the City of Paris.
 Later that year, the London-based Egyptian businessman Mohamed Al-Fayed, the owner of Harrods at that time, signed a fifty-year lease on the villa.

 The rent was one million francs per year, subject to the condition that he spend thirty million francs renovating the house.
-Al-Fayed extensively refurbished and restored what he termed the Villa Windsor, and for his efforts was promoted to an Officier in the Légion d'honneur in 1989.
-The former valet of the Duke, Sydney Johnson, acted as a curator to the restoration.
+Al-Fayed extensively refurbished and restored what he termed the Villa Windsor, and for his efforts, he was promoted to the grade of Officer in the Légion d'honneur in 1989.
+The former valet of the Duke of Windsor, Sydney Johnson, acted as a curator to the restoration.

 Al-Fayed's son Dodi visited the villa with Diana, Princess of Wales, for half an hour on the day before their deaths in 1997.